MatthewJbelcher7/Matthew-Belcher/README.txt

 * _The Home icon currently doesnt populate in "About-me.HTML"_
 * _There is a fourth link on "Matthew.Belcher.HTML" that says "something" that currently leads no where that I have left in intentionally_
+* _Professional.HTML page has much work to be done and is feeling disorganized and skinny currently_

 ## License